 There is a wonderfully haunting shot in Mati Diop’s Atlantics that sticks with you long after the film ends.
-It is a simple image of a sullen Ada (Mame Bineta Sane) at a seaside club seated by a mirror, but the reflection in the glass is not her own.
+It is a simple image of a friend of sullen Ada (Mame Bineta Sane) at a seaside club seated by a mirror, but the reflection in the glass is not her own.
 While this cinematic technique has been employed in numerous horror films, the shot is not intended to be a standard jump scare.
 In Diop’s skilled hands it is something more nuanced and powerful.
 It captures the sadness and despair that is ravishing a generation.

 Set in Dakar, Senegal, Diop presents a society where poverty is pushing many young men to the brink.
 One such individual is Souleiman (Ibrahima Traoré), Ada’s true love, who is tired of his boss not paying him and his co-workers for their hard work.
 Hearing tales of better job opportunities in Europe, Souleiman and his friends head out to sea without even saying goodbye.

 Though her family has arranged for her to marry the wealthy Omar (Babacar Sylla), Souleiman’s abrupt decision is no less devastating to Ada.
 Despite her friends encouraging her to embrace the financial benefits of life with Omar, Ada cannot get Souleiman off her mind.
 A task that becomes increasingly difficult when strange things begin to occur, including someone setting fire to Ada and Omar’s bed on their wedding night.

 As the police investigate the peculiar events, and Souleiman’s rumoured connection, Atlantics reveals itself to be a mystery unlike no other.